This webpage describes steps to completing a PhD degree at UW–Madison, which include:

 The title page is the very first page of your dissertation.
 Do not number the title page.
 At the bottom of the title page, you must indicate the date you passed your final defense (final oral examination) and list your committee members’ names, titles, and programs.
 Follow this sample title page format exactly.

 When you deposit your dissertation electronically, ProQuest/UMI will require you to provide the text of your UMI abstract.
 Please have this text ready when you begin the online submission process.
-The abstract must be in English, must not exceed 350 words, and must be approved by your advisor.
+The abstract must be in English and should preferably be no more than 350 words.
+When your advisor signs the warrant, they approve the dissertation and the abstract.

 Your program may require an abstract to be part of the dissertation.
 Please follow your program’s style requirements, and number all of these pages as part of the preliminary material (use lower case Roman numerals).
 This abstract must be included in the table of contents.